 - pass them around and highlight important/recurring words

 - collaborate to write and reach consensus on a final statement

-- hopefully without a lot of “and” clauses
+- hopefully without a lot of run-on "and" clauses

 - traditionally: personas map to types of users

-- can also include developers, clients, admins, customer support reps, QA testers, apps, spammers…
+- developers, clients, admins, customer support reps, QA testers, apps, spammers…

 - one persona per card/sheet

 - for each persona, ask what they can do (and can’t)